TeddyRandby/cgab/README.md

     - Because channels are mutable and require locking, their ownership is a bit funky.
 To simplify, just *increment* all values that go into a channel, and decrement all that come out.
     - This means that when channels are destroyed that still have references to objects, we need to dref them.
 - [ ] Fix memory leak of fibers
+    - Currently we intenionally leak fiber objects, this was just a temporary hack
+- [ ] Refine module system and some ergonomic things for defining messages
 - [ ] Implement *yielding/descheduling*.
 When a fiber blocks (like on a channel put/take), that fiber should *yield* to the back of some queue, so that the OS thread can continue work on another fiber.
     - Because Gab doesn't do this currenty, gab code actually can't run on just one thread.
 Try `gab run -j 1 test`.
 It will just hang.
     - This can't be implemented without changing the main work-channel to be buffered.
     - This requires finding a sound strategy for handling thread-migration in the gc.
-- [ ] Lazily create up to `njobs` threads, instead of immediately creating all `njobs`.
-This just makes sense to do.
+- [X] Lazily create up to `njobs` threads, instead of immediately creating all `njobs`.
-    - Maybe there is a way to scale back down, after n amount of downtime?
+    - Scale idle threads back down after some timeout
+    - Be smarter about creating these - check
 - [ ] Because of self-modifying bytecode and inline caches. gab copies each compiled module for each OS thread.
     - Update this to happen lazily, when a worker actually needs a given module.
     - However - this does introduce a *runtime* cost which is currently paid at *compile time*.